phillhood/blurtz/README.md

 # NederBlutz!

 Nederblutz is a simple clone of dutch blitz, made for fun!
-This is a catch-all full-stack project to teach myself new skills and bursh up on old skills.
+This is a catch-all full-stack project to teach myself new skills and brush up on old skills.
 The goals and scope will probably increase overtime as I figure out what I'm doing ;)

 ## Progress Checklist: